 B. The third ground of appeal: rejection by the ICAO Council of the second preliminary objection (paras.
-64-107)
+64-108)

-The Court notes that, as their third ground of appeal, the Appellants assert that the ICAO Council erred when it rejected the second preliminary objection which they raised as respondents before the Council, whereby they claimed that the ICAO Council lacked jurisdiction because Qatar had failed to meet the negotiation precondition found in Article 84 of the Chicago

-Convention and that Qatar's application to the ICAO Council was inadmissible because it did not comply with Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences.
+The Court notes that, as their third ground of appeal, the Appellants assert that the ICAO Council erred when it rejected the second preliminary objection which they raised as respondents before the Council, whereby they claimed that the ICAO Council lacked jurisdiction because Qatar had failed to meet the negotiation precondition found in Article II, Section 2, of the IASTA and that Qatar's application to the ICAO Council was inadmissible because it did not comply with Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences.

 1. The alleged failure to meet a negotiation precondition prior to the filing of Qatar's application with the ICAO Council (paras.
-65-98)
+65-99)

-The Court observes that Article 84 of the Chicago Convention is part of Chapter XVIII of the Convention, entitled "Disputes and Default".
+The Court observes that Article II, Section 2, of the IASTA refers to Chapter XVIII of the Chicago Convention, entitled "Disputes and Default".
 This chapter provides a dispute settlement procedure that is available in the event of disagreements concerning the interpretation or application of the Convention and its Annexes.
-Article 84 specifies that the disagreements that are to be settled by the Council are only those that "cannot be settled by negotiation".
+It follows that disagreements relating to the interpretation or application of the IASTA are to be resolved through the procedure provided in Chapter XVIII of the Chicago Convention.
+Article II, Section 2, of the IASTA further specifies that the disagreements that are to be settled through this procedure, which involves resort to the ICAO Council, are only those that "cannot be settled by negotiation".
 The Court also notes that Article 14 of the ICAO Rules for the Settlement of Differences contemplates that the Council may invite the parties to a dispute to engage in direct negotiations.
-It further notes that the reference in Article 84 of the Chicago Convention to a disagreement that "cannot be settled by negotiation" is similar to the wording of the compromissory clauses of a number of other treaties.
-The Court has, in the past, found several such compromissory clauses to contain negotiation preconditions that must be satisfied in order to establish the Court's jurisdiction.
-It considers that this jurisprudence is also relevant to the interpretation of Article 84 and to its application in determining the jurisdiction of the ICAO Council.
-Thus, prior to filing an application under Article 84, a contracting State must make a genuine attempt to negotiate with the other concerned State or States.
+It further notes that the reference, in Article II, Section 2, of the IASTA, to a disagreement that "cannot be settled by negotiation" is similar to the wording of the compromissory clauses of a number of other treaties.
+The Court has in the past found several such compromissory clauses to contain negotiation preconditions that must be satisfied in order to establish the Court's jurisdiction.
+It considers that this jurisprudence is also relevant to the interpretation of Article II, Section 2, of the IASTA and to its application in determining the jurisdiction of the ICAO Council.
+Thus, prior to filing an application under Article 84 of the Chicago Convention (incorporated by reference in Article II, Section 2, of the IASTA), a contracting State must make a genuine attempt to negotiate with the other concerned State or States.
 If the negotiations or attempted negotiations reach a point of futility or deadlock, the disagreement "cannot be settled by negotiation" and the precondition to the jurisdiction of the ICAO Council is satisfied.
 In the view of the Court, a genuine attempt to negotiate can be made outside of bilateral diplomacy.
 Exchanges that take place in an international organization are also recognized as "established modes of international negotiation".